AndersDeath/diary2/000-current.md

 # 08 May - Monday - Fiumicino/Ostia - 221 - day of immigration

 we didn't get oug luggage.
 Fucking wizzair and barcelona didn't send it to Rome.
-We moved to an apartments/
+We moved to an apartments.
+This place is quite cozt.